Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 Load great lakes anaconda package and set up a conda environment in the following way -

 ```
 # Load anaconda package from great lakes

 module load python3.8-anaconda/2021.05

 # Set channel_priority to false so that it can install packages as per the YML file and not from loaded channels.

 conda config --set channel_priority false

 # Create a new conda environment - micro612 from a YML file

 conda env create -f /scratch/epid582w22_class_root/epid582w22_class/shared_data/conda_envs/MICRO582.yml -n MICRO582

 # Load your environment and use the tools

 conda activate MICRO582

-# Create Conda environment for MultiQC
+# Create Conda environment for MultiQC.
+We are creating a seperate conda environment for MultiQC because it messes up the dependecies of other tools in MICRO582 environment

 conda create -n multiqc multiqc

+# Lets check the list of conda environments.
+You should see the conda environment name on left and the path to the directories where conda installed all the tools that were described in MICRO582.yml file.

+conda env list
 ```
 Loading modules
 ---------------
-Great Lakes also provide support for the installation of Bioinformatics software which can be accessed by loading Bioinformatics module.
+Great Lakes also provide support for the installation of Bioinformatics software which can be accessed by loading Bioinformatics modules.

 ```
 module load Bioinformatics